SHOOTINGS, ROBBERIES, AND ASSAULTS

 - Provide security measures (see below for examples) to protect customers who are not aware of the threat.

 - Close the business until the threat has passed.

 - Issue a warning to people who could be harmed.

 Unfortunately, some business owners ignore their duty.
-Whether they ignore the risks they know about because they hope the risks will go away or because they’re more interested in profit than safety, business owners can be held accountable for their inaction.
-If you were injured as a result of a business owner’s failure to act, you may be able to file a negligent security claim against the company.
+Whether they ignore the risks they know about because they hope the risks will go away or because they’re more interested in profit than safety, business owners can be held accountable for their failure to act.
+If you were injured as a result of a business owner’s failure to act—whether it was a shooting, a robbery, a sexual assault, a rape, or some other violent crime—you may be able to file a negligent security claim against the owner.